svmiller/svmiller.github.io/research.md

 "The Effects of International Terrorism on Judicial Confidence."

 "Understanding Carrots and Sticks in U.S. Aid Allocation: The Case of the Middle East."

+{% include image.html url="/images/falklands-rally-1982.jpg" caption="Argentine citizens rally in April 1982 at May Square in Buenos Aires, demonstrating support for their government’s recent invasion of the British-held islands off the Argentinian coast.
+(Panta Astiazaran, AFP, Getty Images)" width=640 align="center" %}